 However, you also don't want to hold the door open for someone who's too far away, forcing that person to speed up to receive your kind gesture.

 Refusing to walk single-file on a crowded sidewalk

-Sometimes, you’re so in love with a new significant other or so wrapped up in a conversation with your friends, you don’t want to stop walking in step with them.
-This also presents a very annoying situation for practically anyone else walking near you: either slow down to walk at the pace you’ve determined or try to get around you, often to no avail.
+Sometimes, you're so in love with a new significant other or so wrapped up in a conversation with your friends, you don't want to stop walking in step with them.
+But this presents a very annoying situation for practically any pedestrian near you: They either have to slow down to walk at your pace or try to get around you (often to no avail).

 Singing along to a song like you're trying to win a Grammy

-Virtually everyone sings along to songs sometimes, regardless of their actual proficiency.
-However, the one thing more annoying than listening to someone’s off-key rendition of “In My Feelings” is listening to them try to deliver an American Idol-worthy performance when the rest of you are just trying to goof off.
+We all sing along to songs sometimes, regardless of our actual skill level.
+However, the one thing more annoying than listening to someone's off-key rendition of "Don't Stop Believin'" is listening to them try to deliver an American Idol-worthy performance when the rest of you are just goofing off.

 Not returning your shopping cart

 Sure, we all have those times when bringing the cart back to the store seems like more trouble than it's worth.
 That said, there's virtually nothing more annoying than finding the perfect parking spot in front of a store only to realize it's already occupied by someone's runaway cart.

 Talking ad nauseam about how busy you are

 No matter what your job, your family situation, or your list of hobbies is, chances are, you consider yourself a pretty busy person.
 If you're constantly talking about how busy you are, however, it comes across as the most annoying kind of humblebrag.